The Israel Project: 2007 Iran Focus Group

-2009 Global Language Dictionary
+Global Language Dictionary

-The Israel Project commissioned a study by Frank Luntz who ran polls and focus groups to determine the best language to use to promote Israeli settlements to the American public.
-The study was marked, "Not for distribution or publication" and was leaked to Newsweek online.
-It recommends being positive, framing the issue as being about peace not settlements.
-The document also lists arguments that don't work, in particular noting that religious, ownership and "scapegoat" arguments failed to sway listeners, that Arab housing is being demolished in East Jerusalem because it fails to meet the building code, the worst claim by this group in the guide is "Israel is so rich and so strong that they fail to see why it is necessary for armored tanks to shoot at unarmed kids" para (3) page 90.
-This study states that "public opinion is hostile to the settlements—even among supporters of Israel" so instead of dwelling on settlements one should always talk positively and focus on past peace achievement.
+In 2009, TIP commissioned a study by pollster Frank Luntz to determine the best language to use to promote Israeli settlements to the American public.
+The study was marked, "Not for distribution or publication" and was leaked to Newsweek.
+It recommends being positive, framing the issue as being about peace not settlements, noting that religious, ownership and "scapegoat" arguments failed to sway listeners and that Arab housing is being demolished in East Jerusalem because it fails to meet the building code.

-Criticisms
+Reception

 Critics such as J Street describe the advice as "If you get a question about settlements, change the subject.
 If pressed, say stopping settlements is 'a kind of ethnic cleansing'."
 J Street sent a mailing to their organization asking their members to send letters to TIP asking them to "remove pro-settlement fear-mongering talking points from The Israel Project's materials".

 An op-ed by Matthew Duss, a National Security reporter of the ThinkProgress blog, in The Jewish Daily Forward said several groups, including the Israel Project, "seem to exist for no other reason than to spotlight the very worst aspects of Muslim societies."